LeoWillmann/LeoWillmann/README.md

-- 👋 Hi, I’m @rug-student
+- 👋 Hi, I’m @LeoWillmann
 - 👀 I’m interested in designing and coding projects.
 - 🌱 I’m currently learning at the University of Groningen (rug)